ArturoBurela/ncc-ecommerce/README.md

 ### Use and Configuration

-- Declare and configure modules (this configuration is for all modules, you can choose which module you want)
+- Declare and configure modules (this configuration is for all modules, you can choose which module you want) **NOTE** Modules' order is important, for example modules that use mail must be added after nodemailer definition

 ```
 // in app.js